nitrocon/image-colorization/README.md

 - **Model Selection**: Choose from multiple architectures like ResNet, EfficientNet, and ShuffleNet.
 - **GPU Acceleration**: Utilizes CUDA if available for faster processing.
 - **Batch Processing**: Supports colorizing multiple images at once.
-- **Custom Training**: Train your own model with a dataset of grayscale images.
+- **Custom Training**: Train and fine-tune a model using a dataset of RGB images, where the model learns to predict color information from grayscale input in the L*a*b* color space.
 - **Auto-Save Checkpoints**: Automatically saves the model at regular intervals.
 - **Adjustable Warm-Up for Generator Training**: Customize warm-up epochs before full training.
 - **GAN Training with Pretrained Generator**: Start GAN training with a pretrained generator.